sazr/crowdsource-housing-reform/README.md

 ### Purpose

-"A traditional list of immediate "basic needs" is food (including water), shelter and clothing.[3]
+"A traditional list of immediate "basic needs" is food (including water), shelter and clothing.
 Many modern lists emphasize the minimum level of consumption of "basic needs" of not just food, water, clothing and shelter, but also sanitation, education, and healthcare.
-Different agencies use different lists. "
+Different agencies use different lists."

 Let's be honest, things have changed in Australia, many Australians are struggling to fulfil the basic need of Shelter.
 This basic need is no longer as easy to obtain as it was.
 New difficulties and issues have arisen that previous generations never faced.